 Starting at the ranger station, this trail delves into lush forests with mosses and sword ferns.
 Here you can also take in the long, terraced rapids from various perspectives before arriving at a suspension bridge.
 Once you cross this majestic bridge, you either return downstream by taking the Rapids Loop Trail or, if you have time to spare, continue hiking upstream to Flapjack Lakes.
 Wildland Trekking offers a guided excursion along this route, with an optional extension of the hike down the “Shady Lane” trail, which allows hikers to learn more about the ecology of the park’s old-growth forests.
 This relatively easy hike takes four to six hours to complete and is four to eight miles in length.

-Join Wildland Trekking for Unforgettable Olympic National Park Day Hikes
+Unforgettable Olympic National Park Day Hikes

 If you’d like to hike the best of Olympic National Park in one day, join Wildland Trekking on a guided, all-inclusive hiking excursion.
-Our award-winning company provides the most experienced guides, the highest safety standards and all the gear you’ll need to make it there and back.
+Our award-winning company provides the most experienced guides, the highest safety standards, and all the gear you’ll need to make it there and back.